 This mechanism is an absolute must for everyone in the company.
 This means that it is important for employees to be aware of BEC scams and to know how to act when they receive an email like this.
 Even the slightest human error can cause irreparable damage to the finances, reputation, and running of the company.
 As well as knowing how to detect possible scams, employees also need to know what procedure to follow when reporting potential attacks to the cybersecurity department.
 This department will be better prepared not only to mitigate the threat, but also to prevent possible cases in the future.

 From a technical standpoint, it’s also vital to make sure that the process of making a bank transfer includes two factor authentication methods.
 Moreover, given that many of these emails contain malware, it’s vital to have an advanced cybersecurity solution on all the company’s computers.
-One that is able to detect BEC scams in real time and take action against them and any other cyberthreats that could try to infringe on your company’s interests.
-Our cyber security suite, Panda Adaptive Defense, uses cognitive intelligence to warn you of any attempted email scams that may be beyond human perception.
+One that is able to detect any cyberthreats that could try to infringe on your company’s interests in real time, and take action against them.
 Although these scams are becoming more and more sophisticated, Panda Adaptive Defense is able to stay ahead of cybercriminals, helping you to avoid losses that could have serious consequences for your clients’ accounts.